entur/gha-security/README-code-scan.md

 ### Code scanning is very slow or fails after a long timeout.

 It is now possible to override the runner used by GitHub to one with more cpu/ram.
-Input `CUSTOM_RUNNER`.
+Input `JOB_RUNNER`.

 The list of options is available in [Confluence](https://enturas.atlassian.net/wiki/spaces/ESP/pages/4989059095/GitHub+Actions+Runners)

 Gradle build options can also be overridden to increase jvm memory.
 Input `GRADLE_OPTS`.

 When CodeQL is triggered, the environment variable `IS_CODEQL_SCAN` is set to `true` which could be used to skip certain tests during build.

 ## Github Rulesets